 Table II.G.6 shows the estimated OASDI income rates, cost rates, and actuarial balances, on the basis of alternative II with various assumptions about the annual nominal real-interest rate for special public-debt obligations issuable to the trust funds, which are compounded semiannually.
-These assumptions are that the ultimate annual real-interest rate will be 1.5 percent (as assumed for alternative III), 2.3 percent (as assumed for alternative I).
+These assumptions are that the ultimate annual real-interest rate will be 1.5 percent (as assumed for alternative III), 2.3 percent (as assumed for alternative II), and 3.0 percent (as assumed for alternative I).
 In each case, the ultimate annual increase in the CPI is assumed to be 4.0 percent (as assumed for alternative II), resulting in ultimate annual yields of 5.6, 6.4, and 7.1 percent under alternatives III, II, and I, respectively.